zhihanyang2022/pytorch-dqn/README.md

 - PyTorch

 tested on CartPole.
+.

-To start, simply run `python train_cartpole.py` in your terminal
+To start, simply run `python train_cartpole.py` in your terminal.

 ## Dependency structure